 Step 3: Dig a Little Deeper

 Every demographic, when you dig deeper, reveals multiple layers of variety.
 For example, if your product is targeted toward mothers with young children, these mothers will have a wide range of characteristics.
 Some may be young mothers while others have waited until they were older to have children.
+Some may be on a tight budget while others will have plenty of disposable income.
+Not to mention, they’re going to be spread across diverse regions of the country.
 A target audience of “mothers with young children” may not be specific enough.
 You need to think more critically about which members of a group would use your product.

 - Find out all that you can about people who use products like yours.
 Look at magazines, websites or bloggers that report on your industry.
 Also, look for specialty sources that report on certain business types, such as retail or manufacturing.